 The Committee on Standing, made up of faculty and administrators on the Academic Affairs Committee (AAC), meets at the end of each semester and at other times as necessary to consider the standing of students whose academic work or progress is less than satisfactory or otherwise deemed deficient, or who is suspected of violating the academic integrity policy.

-The Committee on Standing (CoS) is chaired by the Academic Dean and is made up of faculty members, the Assistant Dean for Academic Administration, the Dean of Students, and the Registrar.
+The Committee on Standing (CoS) is chaired by the Academic Dean and is made up of faculty members, the Associate Dean, the Assistant Dean for Student Affairs, and the Registrar.
 The Dean and faculty members have voice and vote.
 Other members of the committee have voice and no vote.
-The Dean of Academic Affairs, the Assistant Dean for Academic Administration, the Dean of Students and the Registrar are permanent members of the committee.
+The Dean of Academic Affairs, the Associate Dean, the Assistant Dean for Student Affairs, and the Registrar are permanent members of the committee.
 Faculty members normally serve for one year.
-The CoS may wish to consult and inform as needed the Vice President of Admissions and Financial Aid, the Director of Housing and Campus Services, the Senior Director of Integrative and Field-Based Education, and the academic advisor of a student under discussion.
+The CoS may wish to consult and inform as needed the Vice President of Admissions and Financial Aid, the Director of Housing and Campus Services, the Dean of Integrative and Field-Based Education, and the academic advisor of a student under discussion.

 The minimum Title IV requirement for a student in their second academic year is a “Credit” (CR) average or standing consistent with graduation.
 The records of students who have received “No Credit” (NC) or “Marginal Credit” (MC) in a course are subject to review.
 In the case of students who receive one MC, the CoS may issue letters of warning; however, if a student receives two or more MCs within a semester, or if a student receives an MC in two subsequent semesters, the student is placed on academic probation for the following semester, or such longer period as the CoS may deem appropriate (the “probationary period”).
 If within the probationary period, the student receives another MC, it is within the power of the CoS to propose additional sanctions or remedial measures, up to and including academic dismissal for the student.